tiwarylab/mahler/README.md

 mahler --help
 ```

-The scaffold ships with the following example commands:
+The package ships with the following example commands:

 - `mahler info [--json]` prints diagnostic information about the CLI runtime.
 - `mahler fold` will eventually run AlphaFold to acquire representative structures.
+- `mahler mdprep` will cluster folded stuctures and create MD setups.
+- `mahler mdrun` will run short MD for representation learning with RAVE.
 - `mahler rave` will run the RAVE protocol and acquire a latent space.
-- `mahler ifmetad` represents infrequent metadynamics workflows.
+- `mahler ifmetad` infrequent metadynamics workflows.
 - `mahler reweight` will reweight collected trajectories.
-- `mahler mdprep` will cluster MD trajectories via `--n_clusters` and optionally align to a reference PDB via `--reference`.
-- `mahler mdrun` will run MD production trajectories using inputs such as `--pdb`, `--index`, and outputs `--colvar`, `--traj`, `--log`.